-- Establishing a Code of Conduct (or statutory mechanism) that binds organisations using cultural labour to observe relevant employment and work safety standards - Enhanced funding for major institutions such as the Australia Council and Screen Australia, with new funding directed to program diversification to attract new and emerging artists - The imposition of a minimum \$250 payment per call for musicians where performances are part or fully supported by government funding.3 - A federal inquiry into the Australian music industry to determine the equity and impact of commercial arrangements (recording contracts and streaming services) on performers - Notwithstanding such an inquiry, Australia should move to formally adopt the WIPO Performances and Phonograms Treaty to grant musicians economic rights for their recorded performances and "equitable remuneration" where performances are monetised - Reversal of the damaging VET reforms that removed a range of performer-related courses from Commonwealth fee assistance and undermined the viability of training services - Greater coordination of effort across the three tiers of government must be secured and joint work programs must be developed and subject to performance benchmarks
+- Embedding artistic and cultural education and training in schools, as per the approach in the Creative Nation and Renewing Creative Nation policies.3 We recommend that NSW join Queensland as the only other jurisdiction with a music education requirement as part of the school curriculum and encourage an expansion of cultural and creative education programs through education.4 - Properly valuing Australian content by implementing firm rules for broadcasters and streaming services about funding and availability of domestic content While State Governments have limited jurisdictional responsibility for such regulation, State investment in and support for screen productions will be assisted by State Government advocacy for such regulation at the national level. - Establishing a Code of Conduct (or statutory mechanism) that binds organisations using cultural labour to observe relevant employment and safety standards - An inquiry into the music industry to determine the equity and impact of commercial arrangements (recording contracts and streaming services) on performers NSW is the home of the Australian music industry and the inquiry could focus on NSW as a dominant site for local music production. - Notwithstanding such an inquiry, NSW should move to formally adopt the WIPO Performances and Phonograms Treaty to grant musicians economic rights for their recorded performances and "equitable remuneration" where performances are monetised - Reversal of the damaging VET reforms that removed a range of performer-related courses from Commonwealth fee assistance and undermined the viability of training services - Greater coordination of effort across the three tiers of government must be secured and joint work programs must be developed and subject to performance benchmarks